Facing unmasked diners and sick colleagues, restaurant workers worry about safety — and their livelihoods

 [Acclaimed chef Jerome Grant taught black history through food.
 Now he wants to tell his own story.]

 Schlegelmilch has not only stopped talking back.
-She’s also stopped wearing a mask.
+She has also stopped wearing a mask.
 Her decision has led to some direct benefits.
 She made $30 or $40 a night in tips while wearing a mask, and it’s now “over $100 in tips every shift,” she said.

 Thunderhead recommends employees wear masks and has coverings available for staff, but they’re not required, said Jamie Schlegelmilch, the GM.
 “It’s just basically up to the customer” to wear a mask, he added.
 “The best thing we can do is encourage them and hope it will be okay.”